UW-GAC/analysis_pipeline/README.md

 To run additional tests using the same null model as a previous test, add the config parameters `null_model_file` and `null_model_params`. `null_model_file` is the output file created by a previous association test run. `null_model_params` is the parameter file ending in `null_model.params` in the `report` directory for the previous association test.
 The parameter file is needed to generate the report for the new test.

+If the number of samples in the initial phenotype file was less than the total number of samples in the GDS file, also provide `phenotype_file` as the output phenotype file created along with the null model file.

 ## LocusZoom